 As Dawn is the office receptionist she also serves as David’s personal assistant.
 Being at the beck and call of a man like David Brent can be trying and Dawn manages to navigate the challenges thrown her way albeit with difficulty.

-Dawn Tinlsey also has to contend with other emotional rollercoasters concerning her relationship with the fiancé Lee, as well as the concurrent mutual feelings she has for Tim.
+Dawn Tinlsey also has to contend with other emotional rollercoasters concerning her relationship with her fiancé Lee, as well as the concurrent mutual feelings she has for Tim.

 It’s only when she breaks down crying that David attempts to rectify the situation by telling Dawn is was just a joke.
 Dawn get’s up from her chair and calls David a sad little man before walking out of the meeting room.

 She does also have some warmer moment with David, where one get’s to see a glimmer of his softer side that only a woman could bring.
-Examples of this include one evening when he’s had a rough day and he invites Dawn into his office to have a drink with him, talk openly about his frustrations and even share some poetry with her.
+Examples of this include one evening when he’s had a rough day and he invites Dawn into his office to have a drink with him.
+They talk openly about his frustrations and he even shares some poetry with her.